davidKolar175/fast-compare/README.md

 ## Release Notes

+### 1.1.1
+Restricted mode compatibility added!
+Now you can use the extension while in restricted mode.

 ### 1.1.0
 Swap feature added!
 You can now easily swap the files you are comparing.
 Command is assignable to a key shortcut.